MyEtherWallet/knowledge-base-v3/content/Getting Started/myetherwallet-help-and-quicktips.md

 23. Don't trust DMs or Emails.
 We will never DM you or email except in response to you

 24. Don't enter your private key to check your balance.
-Use https://etherscan.io/
+Use [https://etherscan.io/](https://etherscan.io/)

 25. Don’t click any link regarding crypto, money, banking.
 Always navigate directly.

 26. Don’t click on advertisements.

-27. Double check the URL: it's always https://www.myetherwallet.com
+27. Double check the URL: it's always [https://www.myetherwallet.com](https://www.myetherwallet.com)

-28. Follow us on Twitter for important alerts: https://twitter.com/myetherwallet
+28. Follow us on Twitter for important alerts: [https://twitter.com/myetherwallet](https://twitter.com/myetherwallet)

 29. For new accounts, especially cold storage, send small amount in & out

-30. https://ethplorer.io/ allows you to easily see token balances and transfers
+30. [https://ethplorer.io/ allows you to easily see token balances and transfers](https://ethplorer.io/) allows you to easily see token balances and transfers

 31. If you ever have an Issue with you Swap, click the orange "Issue with your Swap?" button on the Swap page.
 This will get you help fastest!

 32. If you have accidentally visited or typed a malicious site, clean out your recent history and autocomplete

-33. If you mistyped your private key, you can try the tool at the bottom of our helpers page: https://www.myetherwallet.com/helpers.htm
+33. If you mistyped your private key, you can try the tool at the bottom of our helpers page: [https://www.myetherwallet.com/helpers.htm](https://www.myetherwallet.com/helpers.html)

 34. Install an adblocker that actually turns off Google/Bing Ads